Written by Jonathan Wojcik

 At last finding itself on a planet of walking meat, the tick uses its paddle-like palps (pink) to gently pinch the skin surface into an itsy-bitsy little tent, snips the end open with its chelicerae (blue) and ease its heavily barbed, flexible hypostome (red) into the nearest vessel.
 As it slides this toothed rod deep into the makeshift orifice, it salivates a protein concoction which rapidly hardens, like a natural glue, to seal off the wound and anchor itself even tighter in its host.
 We also get a nice look at the porosal areas here, a set of porous patches found mainly in females, the purposes of which are vaguely understood.

 As the tick drinks, it filters out excess, nutritionless moisture and regurgitates it back into the host's blood stream, which would seem like a courteous gesture if this wasn't the mechanism various infectious microbes have learned to use to their advantage.
-We're not here to talk about diseases, but here's a handy list of just a few things the little scamps might puke into your veins!
+We're not here to talk about diseases, but here's a handy list of just a few things the little scamps might puke into your veins, and here's a handy article on various ways people have kept ticks off themselves and their dogs!

 The protruding mouthparts and rock-hard armor of a hard tick are well suited to its preferred feeding method, allowing it to anchor deep and binge all weekend while the host tries and fails to dislodge its toughly shielded body.
 Soft ticks, on the other hand, follow a more bedbug-like pattern, coming out of hiding while their hosts are asleep to feed for only seconds at a time.
 Preferring birds and bats as hosts, these mushier cuddlebugs are seldom encountered by mankind outside the scientific and poultry-rearing communities.

-Adorably, some soft ticks - or at least the species Antricola marginatus - exhibit maternal instincts rare among their kind, though not unusual for other arachnids.
-Mama feeds on bat feces rather than body fluids, but the brood she carries on her back still require fresh blood to survive and grow.
+Back to soft ticks, a few species - or at least the species Antricola marginatus - adorably exhibit maternal instincts rare among their kind, though not unusual for other arachnids.
+Mama feeds on bat feces rather than body fluids, but the brood she carries on her back still requires fresh blood to survive and grow.
 As she chows down on steamy guano, her babies likely clamber down her legs, enjoy a bite of bat and quickly pile back on, sticking close to mother until they're just too big to be lugged around anymore.

 While Haller's organs are more than enough for some ticks to find their way, many hard ticks boast another sensory adaptation which positively shatters my perception of life as we know it.
-I am almost thirty as I write this.
+I was almost thirty when I wrote this entry.
 I've been cautiously fascinated by these animals my entire life.
 Until an internet search on February 14, 2013, I had no freaking idea that they ever had eyes.

 Not just any eyes, but a positively precious, perfect pair of peepers, sophisticated enough to see motion and color, situated high on what my mind always catalogued as the "body" even knowing that in mites, the head and body are part of a single large, fused segment.
 For twenty nine long years I was led to believe even by the fattest of biology texts that ticks were fundamentally blind animals, and that the swiveling capsule bearing their mouth parts constituted a "head."